muuvmuuv/vanilla-carousel/README.md

 # Vanilla Carousel 🎠

-A simple easy to use plain vanilla carousel.
+A simple, small (2.17kb) and easy to use plain vanilla carousel.

 ## How to use